stochaztic/eb-randomizer/README.md

 Some features were originally developed for the [EarthBound Reshuffler](https://earthboundcentral.com/reshuffler/), version 1.5 by [Tomato](https://twitter.com/ClydeMandelin) and version 2.1 by [Rydel](https://forum.starmen.net/forum/Community/PKHack/EarthBound-Reshuffler-2-0).

-Current development of this randomizer is being led by pickfifteen; you can contact him either via the Issue Tracker on this repo, [Twitter](https://www.twitter.com/pickfifteen), or on the [EarthBound Speedrunning Discord](https://discord.gg/WWVYwkE).
+Current development of this randomizer is being led by stochaztic; you can contact him either via the Issue Tracker on this repo, [Twitter](https://www.twitter.com/stochaztic), or on the [EarthBound Speedrunning Discord](https://discord.gg/WWVYwkE).